Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

 \subsection{Dealing with isolated triangles in $G[V_2]$}

-\begin{acontextrule} Let~$T$ be a~$K_3 = \{t,u,v\}$ that forms a connected component in $G[V_2]$.
-From Lemmata~\ref{lemma:2} and \ref{lemma:6} we know that there is only one red vertex~$w$ connected to~$T$.
-We further know that~$w$ must be connected to some component of $G[V_2]$ other than~$T$, otherwise no $P_5$ could be formed.
-Assume that~$x$ is some vertex to which~$w$ connects outside~$T$ and let~$y$ be a~neighbor of~$x$ in $G[V_2]$.
-This rule is split into three subrules \ref{rule:R6.1}, \ref{rule:R6.2} and \ref{rule:R6.3} based on how~$w$ is connected to~$T$. \end{acontextrule}
+\begin{lemma} Assume that Rules \ref{rule:R0} -- \ref{rule:R5} are not applicable.
+Let~$T$ be a~$K_3 = \{t,u,v\}$ that forms a connected component in $G[V_2]$.
+There is only one red vertex~$w$ connected to~$T$.
+Furthermore, $w$ is connected to at least two vertices of $T$ and to some component of $G[V_2]$ other than~$T$. \end{lemma}